A typical graduate student seeking a PhD in physics or in physics and astronomy would follow a path such as this:

-- Learn about the fundamentals of physics and astronomy in formal courses, and about current research activities in seminars and colloquia and through personal contact with faculty
+- Explore current research activities in seminar, colloquia and through personal contact with faculty

 - Write and defend a dissertation, a substantial and original contribution to knowledge in physics or astronomy